A golden liquid that’s been passed down for centuries, honey has continued to be nature’s powerful healing food.

-If you don’t, the honey can lose their quality such as aroma and flavor.
+If you don’t, it can lose its unique qualities such as the aroma and flavour.

-However, honey contains high levels of sugar, about 70 – 80%.
-So consume it with consideration, especially if you have diabetes or other health conditions.
-It’s better to consult with your doctor first.
+It contains high levels of sugar – about 70 – 80%.
+Consume it in moderation, especially if you have diabetes or other health conditions.
+It’s better to consult with your doctor first if you’re unsure.

-Honey that is used in the hospital is different from the one in the store.
-It is made for a medical purpose.
-It is not recommended to use normal honey to treat wounds or cuts.
-Medical honey has been irradiated to inactivate the bacterial spores and can fight germ.
-Don’t forget to use sterilize gauze and bandages or a polyurethane dressing.
+It’s not recommended to use normal honey to treat wounds or cuts.
+Medical-grade variations have been irradiated to inactivate the bacterial spores to fight germs.
+Don’t forget to use sterilised gauze and bandages or a polyurethane dressing.

-Don’t ever try to give raw honey to a baby less than 1-year-old.
-Raw honey can carry harmful bacteria and cause botulism.
-This can happen to adults, so if you ever suffer from diarrhea, vomiting, constipation or blurred vision after eating raw honey, go see your doctor.
+This can happen to adults as well, so if you ever suffer from diarrhoea, vomiting, constipation or blurred vision after eating it, see your doctor.

 If you have pollen allergies, don’t consume it.

-Consuming honey in the right amount is good for you because they offer many health benefits.
-It is safe to consume for adults, kids, even pregnancy and breastfeeding woman.
+Consuming it in the right amount is good for you because they offer many health benefits.
+It’s safe to consume for adults, kids, and even pregnant and breastfeeding women.